 First things first, you need to register for wear it pink.
-It doesn’t take long, and once it’s done, we will send out one of our fabulous fundraising packs in the post.
+It doesn’t take long, and once it’s done, you can request or download one of our fabulous fundraising packs..
 Inside this pack are loads of exciting fundraising ideas, games and decorations to get you started.
 Registering also means that we’ll be able to give you tailored help and advice whenever you might want it.

 Step 2: Choose a location

 A lot of people choose to host their event in their homes as this is easy, free and you can take your time with any preparations.
 If your home isn’t appropriate, however, there are lots of other places you can host an event.

 Do you have a local church, community or sports centre, park or public outdoor area?
 Wherever you decide to host your event, the first thing you need to do is to is get the proper permissions.
 If it’s a hall or event space then you will probably need to book it in advance, however it’s worth asking for a discount as it’s for a charity event.

 If the location is outdoors, then you will probably need to speak to your local council for permission.